 The Averett University Cougars compete at facilities on the North Campus (with the exception of the tennis teams which play at the courts adjacent to the West Main Street campus).
-Details for the Cougar Den, Cougar Field, Grant Center, Owen-Fulton Field, and the Averett Tennis Courts can be found on the athletics website under the INSIDE ATHLETICS tab.
+Details for Daly Field at Frank R. Campbell Stadium, Cougar Field, Grant Center, Owen-Fulton Field, and the Averett Tennis Courts can be found on the athletics website under the INSIDE ATHLETICS tab.